10 Psychology-Backed Hacks for Creating Engaging Videos

 "Controversy sells.", as they say.
 Or "all publicity is good publicity."

-While we wouldn’t recommend creating video with controversy as your only end goal, what we mean is that your brand should dare to stand up for its values.
-While controversial commercials don't get positive attention, they still manage to reach a wide audience.
+While we wouldn’t recommend creating a video with controversy as your only end goal, what we mean is that your brand should dare to stand up for its values.
+While controversial commercials don't get positive attention, they still manage to reach a wide audience of customers.

 A great, recent example of this would be Nike’s “Believe in Something” campaign video featuring ex-NFL quarterback Colin Kaepernick, who inspired a player protest movement by kneeling during the national anthem during games.